KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 #### Room-to-Room Portals

 Room-to-Room (R2R) Portals are connections from one Chinese Room to another without any network in between.
 SPI and UART are primary examples.
 In these cases, synchronization is different, and often dependent on the specific UART hardware.
 Due to Script's ESC, Script can be streamed serially without the need for any special hardware to start the sequence or control traffic.
 Often is the case with devices with non-ideal electronic components, the connection will sometimes cut out, and junk data will get streamed to the target.
-In this situation, streaming a stream of NIL commands will.
+In this situation, streaming a stream of kNIL commands will.
 Sometimes a target will be expecting much more data streamed to it, so to snap the device out of it, an interrupt method is required.
 There is a different interrupt protocol for each communication protocol.

 #### Hallway Portals